hareldigit/starter-kit/README.md

 - `npm run install:all` - Installs dependencies for both client and server

 In the server directory:
-- `npm run dev` - Starts the development server using ts-node
+- `npm run dev` - Starts the development server using tsx watch
 - `npm build` - Builds the TypeScript code to JavaScript
 - `npm start` - Runs the built JavaScript code in production mode
 - `npm run test` - Runs tests using Jest